 TIP: This post shows how you can reset Windows Terminal settings to default.

 The first question that comes to my mind is why didn’t Microsoft update the current Windows Console.
 According to Microsoft the reason for this is to maintain the backward compatibility in the older console while adding new features on the Windows Terminal 1.0.
 New UI changes would not have made much sense if they were added to the older console.

 Perhaps, it also gave Microsoft a greater degree of freedom to add new features without having to worry about backward compatibility.
 It is worth mentioning that Windows Terminal runs alongside in-box Windows Console application.
 In other words, CMD/PowerShell will start in the same way and will be linked to a traditional console.
 Microsoft has also clarified that Windows Console will not be scrapped and will be shipped with Windows for decades to come.

 Why Open Source?

 Microsoft deliberated changing the requirements of the project and then they thought it would be too disruptive.
-Instead, they open sourced Windows Console and the entire community can now collaborate and add new features to the project.
-If you are a developer and would like to contribute to Windows console, head over to Github repository.
+Instead, they open-sourced Windows Console and the entire community can now collaborate and add new features to the project.
+If you are a developer and would like to contribute to the Windows console, head over to the Github repository.
 This post will show you how to install Windows Terminal on Windows 10 now.